 This short tutorial from McGill University walks through the steps for finding specific works within a collected works set.

+Still not finding what you need?
 You may request scores and recordings from other library systems through ILLiad.